bingzer/DbQuery/README.md

 DbQuery
 ==============

-SQLite Query API for Android
+SQLite Query API for Android.
+See code for concept.
+Still a work in progress

 Database Creation
 --------------